 Remembrance Sunday and Armistice Day in Rugby

-The Mayor of Rugby, Cllr Bill Lewis, and the civic party walk from the rear of Lesley Souter House, in Whitehall Road, to the War Memorial gates in Hillmorton Road to participate in the parade and service.
+The Mayor of Rugby, Cllr Mrs Deepah Brojomohun-Roberts, and the civic party walk from the rear of Lesley Souter House, in Whitehall Road, to the War Memorial gates in Hillmorton Road to participate in the parade and service.

-Representatives from around 20 contingents, including the 250 Squadron of the Queen's Gurkha Signals, the Royal British Legion and ex-service organisations, gather in Hillmorton Road - between Whitehall Recreation Ground and Temple Street - at 10am for review by the Mayor before marching on parade to the War Memorial gates.
+Representatives from around 20 contingents, including the 250 Squadron of the Queen's Gurkha Signals, the Royal British Legion and ex-service organisations, gather in Hillmorton Road - between Whitehall Recreation Ground and Temple Street - at 10.30am to be reviewed by the Mayor before marching on parade to the War Memorial gates.

-The Reverend Barry Collins leads the service, assisted by Father Shinto Francis.
-Martin Myatt, of the Rugby No.1 branch of the Royal British Legion, delivers the exhortation, while the Mayor's Cadet, Cadet Corporal Kaitlyn Hendon of the Rugby Sea Cadets and Royal Marine Cadets, delivers the Kohima Epitaph.
+The Reverend Canon Edmund Newey leads the service, assisted by Father Shinto Francis Kumminiyil IC, and the Salvation Army provides the music.
+Martin Myatt, of the Rugby No.1 branch of the Royal British Legion, delivers the exhortation, while the Mayor's Cadet, Cadet Flight Sergeant Benjamin Walker of the Royal Air Force Cadets (TA Centre, Rugby), reads the Kohima Epitaph.

 The following road closures come into operation for remembrance services in the borough.